timonla/timonla.github.io/_posts/2020-12-14-bdd-unit-test-naming.md

 * Conjugate *Given* conditions without repeated code
 * Multiple *Then* conditions without repeated setup

-The examples from the post are available in [this github repository](https://github.com/timonla/robot-test-project).
+The examples from the post are available in [this GitHub repository](https://github.com/timonla/robot-test-project).

 #### Classes - *Given*